Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 As you may already know, your dog reacts out of instinct many times.
 Indeed, part of dog training is based on teaching a dog to control instincts.
 For instance, many hunting dogs have an inherited strong prey drive that makes them quite excited at the view of small animals.
 This can be seen when the dog is walked and a squirrel runs by.
 The dog, therefore, may forget all about its owner and being on the leash, in order to listen to his prey drive which causes him to pull with all its strength.

-After a few steps however, he may feel the collar tighten and the owner complaint and may therefore recompose himself.
+After a few steps, however, he may feel the collar tighten and the owner complain and may therefore recompose himself.
 Or in worse cases, he may still attempt to pull, bark and stare at the object triggering his drive.

 The instinct of responding to diverse drives has been known for some time, however, Wendy Volhard, in particular, dedicated extensive research on these drives.
 Basically, it was found that dogs in nature, respond to four distinct drives:

 Each dog, therefore, has its own personality and has different drives.
 Because each dog may have a different drive than another they require different training methods.
 Some dogs may need very mild corrections while other dogs may require more assertive ones.
 It all depends on the dog.
 This explains why what works for one dog may not work on another dog.